 A healthy, empowered mindset looks like this:

 You are not alone.
 There is no need to feel shame.
-You can recover.
+You can recover from job loss.

 Wishing you success,

 Meet Markie: a therapist, certified life coach, career coach, and dating coach whose mission is to help you create authentic happiness and satisfaction in your life, your relationships, and your career.
 She supports you to create a deeper connection with others, find clarity and direction, and actualize your life’s purpose.

 Our experts know how to help you move forward, with clarity and confidence.